VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 One of the more complex variations of this exercise is the weighted dip.
 As mentioned, this exercise trains and strengthens muscles found in your upper body, but the engagement of your core muscles mustn’t be overlooked!
 It is a fantastic exercise to incorporate into your training when wanting to target multiple muscles in one movement.

 As with all exercises, it is vital to gradually build up the complexity of the movement to ensure safety is maintained.
-Within this blog, exercise progressions are included to help guide your way to safely complete the unassisted weighted dip exercise!
+Within this blog, exercise progressions are included to help guide you to safely complete the unassisted weighted dip exercise!

 What are dips?